NethServer/docs/administrator-manual/en/packages.rst

 .. hint::

-    If the notification email is not delivered or is marked as spam it is possible to configure a :ref:`smarthost <smarthost-configuration>`
+    If the notification email is not delivered or is marked as spam, it is possible to configure a  :ref:`smarthost <smarthost-configuration>`

 Modules installation